MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Using-a-Client-Control-Add-in.md

 -   Microsoft .NET Strong Name Utility \(sn.exe\).
 This is included with Windows SDKs.

 -   Experience using Visual Studio.

+-   (Optional) Create three image files that can be used for indicating pinpoints on the map, for example PushpinBlue.png, PushpinGreen.png, and PushpinRed.png.

+-   (Optional) Create a style sheet, for example Style.css, that can be used for styling the map in the client.

 ## Story
  Simon is a software developer working for [!INCLUDE[demoname](includes/demoname_md.md)] He has been told that the users of the [!INCLUDE[nav_web](includes/nav_web_md.md)] want to see Bing Maps displayed on the Web client.
 He wants to use the client extensibility framework to test how to do this on a separate page first.